SOPAC Suspends Performances

 Triple Threat Dance Showcase

 Nai-Ni Chen Dance Company, New Jersey Tap Ensemble and Umoja Dance Company join forces to bring the excitement of three different styles of dance to the SOPAC stage.
-One incredible evening featuring three different styles of dance, inspired by Asian lyricism, the infectious energy of American Tap and West-African vibrance.
+One incredible evening featuring three different styles of dance, inspired by Asian lyricism, the irresistible energy of American Tap and West-African vibrance.
 Join us for a magical night to celebrate the beauty, inspiration and elegance of dance.